Villa Poppaea: Site

-The villa was originally built on a shelf 14m above sea level and above the sea shore giving it a beautiful view over the Bay of Naples.
+The villa was originally built on a shelf 14m above sea level and above the sea shore, giving it a beautiful view over the Bay of Naples.
 It is known that other buildings lay near the shore line below, possibly baths, and at Lido Azzurro nearby the ancient coastline has been found along with traces of Roman baths that may have been public.

+The limits of the villa have not yet been found as they are covered by modern buildings.

 Construction

+This grandiose maritime villa was characterised by “rituals of reception and leisure” through both its physical space and its decoration.

-The villa was first built in the 50s BC and then enlarged in stages.
-The oldest part of the house centres around the atrium.
-During the remodeling, the house was extended to the east, with the addition of various reception and service rooms, gardens and a large swimming pool.
+The villa was first built in the 50s BC and then expanded in stages.
+The oldest part of the house centres around the atrium(1) with triclinium (public dining room) and other reception rooms.
+In 1-15 AD the baths in the Third-Style were added to the northwest of the atrium centred on a small peristyle with fountain.

-This grandiose maritime villa is characterized by “rituals of reception and leisure” through both its physical space and its decoration.

-Its original core comprised an atrium, public dining and other reception rooms, and smaller rooms.
-A kitchen, baths (later rebuilt for entertainment), a lararium, and a peristyle comprised the service area.
-Workrooms and dormitories on the upper floor for slaves, and a latrine and baths on the ground floor surrounded this peristyle.

-It was extended in the age of Claudius (AD 41–54) when peristyles with colonnaded porticoes extended out from the building's core, framing formal gardens.

-The east garden had an immense swimming pool in the centre bordered on the south and east by trees.
+The villa was extended to the east in the age of Claudius (r.41–54 AD) with the addition of a large swimming pool (piscina) bordered on the south and east by trees, with triclinia and peristyles with colonnaded porticoes framing formal gardens and various guest reception and service rooms.
+Smaller winter gardens were decorated with remarkable frescoes.
+The baths near the atrium were also remodeled into a group of entertainment rooms in the Fourth-Style.

+Around the peristyle (21) painted in Fourth-Style stripes was the service area with workrooms and dormitories on the upper floor for slaves, a latrine, a kitchen and a lararium.
+In its southwest corner a tunnel descends from this area via a series of terraces to the ancient sea shore 14 m below.

-Some 40 marble sculptures of extraordinary beauty were found, forming one of the most extensive collections of statues, busts and other marble ornaments known in the entire region.
+Some 40 marble sculptures were found, forming one of the most extensive collections of statues, busts and other marble ornaments known in the entire region.
 Among these was a group of centaurs and centauresses found in the west portico facing the north garden.
 Many of them also served as fountains and were intended to surround the pool but were found away from their proper position.

-The Villa's earliest frescoes are some of the best examples of the illusionistic Second Style, while later renovations and additions are marked by comparably high-quality paintings of the Third and Fourth Styles.
-Mosaic floor pavements of varying types occur throughout the Villa.
+Mosaic floor pavements occur throughout the Villa.

 Like everywhere else in the region the villa was damaged in the earthquake of AD 62 and renovation and repairs were still being made until its last moments as, for example, some of the columns were found dissembled and garden sculptures away from their proper location indicates.